hybridsjs/hybrids/docs/misc/utils.md

 * **returns**:
   * `false` if event is cancelable and at least one of the event handlers which handled this event called `preventDefault()`, otherwise it returns `true`

+`dispatch` is a helper function, which simplifies event dispatch on element instance.
+It creates `CustomEvent` with set `options` and dispatches it on given `host` element.

+For example, it can be used to dispatch `change` event and notify a user of the custom element, that value has changed:

 ```javascript
 import { html, dispatch } from 'hybrids';